heldrida/Layerlax/README.md

 # LAYERLAX

-A prototype that demonstrates how to create depth, movement in response to the mouse move events.
+A prototype that demonstrates how to create element depth & movement, in response to the mouse move events.

 ## Getting Started